Evidence-backed intent,

 Specs in the wild

-Real intent.md files from real repositories — compiled from evidence or hand-authored, validated in CI, consumed by AI agents.
+Real intent.md files — built from evidence or hand-authored, validated in CI, consumed by AI agents.

 T3 Stack Showcase